 There’s no such thing as a risk-free investment.
 Some investments can be considered “safer” than others, but there’s always a certain level of risk associated with investing.
 But what do we actually mean when we talk about “investment risk”?

 What is investment risk

 Let’s say you’ve just received your undergraduate degree, and you’re debating whether you should continue with your education and get your masters degree.
 Many people in your chosen field often go on to get higher degrees before going into the job market.
-And while a lot of advice you’re hearing, including from your academic advisor, your parents, your fellow students, and people out in the field, is that a Masters degree can help you get a competitive edge on other applicants, give you more skills, and expand your professional network.Wealthsimple Invest is an automated way to grow your money like the worlds most sophisticated investors.
+And while a lot of advice you’re hearing, including from your academic advisor, your parents, your fellow students, and people out in the field, is that a Masters degree can help you get a competitive edge on other applicants, give you more skills, and expand your professional network.Wealthsimple offers an automated way to grow your money like the world's most sophisticated investors.
 Get started and we'll build you a personalized investment portfolio in a matter of minutes.

 But there’s no guarantee that any of this will actually help you land a better job, or any job at all, once you finish that degree.
 And you also have to consider that the time spent on completing your degree could have potentially been used on getting a job and gaining practical experience and connections that might give you an advantage further down the line.